What is J Term?

 January Term or J Term is designed to provide SMU students with yet another option to pursue their academic goals through a focused learning opportunity and a smaller class size.
 This concentrated program of study allows motivated students to enroll in one course (most are 3 credit hours) and productively use this “down time” prior to the start of the spring semester.

-In 2013, there are 40 courses from which to choose and all are taught by regular SMU faculty members and/or adjunct professors.
+In 2014, there are more than 50 courses (in both Plano and Taos) from which to choose, and all are taught by regular SMU faculty members or adjunct professors.
 Please see the course listing for details – and then talk with your academic advisor about which course makes sense for you.
 J Term courses are separate and in addition to the course load you carry during the fall and spring semesters, and are offered at a discounted tuition rate.

 Who can participate?